openvnf/kubealived/README.md

 ```

 After deployment one of the master nodes should get the specified IP address on
 the specified network interface.
-If this master node or the running on it pod
+If this master node or a running pod on it
-are gone, the IP address moves to another master node.
+is down, the IP address moves to another master node.

 ## Try With Docker